Mike Walling

-Mike Walling (8 July 1950 – 2 July 2020) was an English comic actor and screenwriter.
+Michael John Walling (8 July 1950 – 29 June 2020) was an English comic actor and screenwriter.

 Career

 Walling began his career as an English teacher at Holland Park School in London.
 In the mid-1970s, while still a teacher, he won a British TV talent contest, New Faces, with a comedy double act called "Mr Carline & Mr Walling."
 He immediately left teaching and embarked on launching his new career in comedy.
 When the comedy duo ended their partnership, Walling moved into situation comedy, appearing in several series—"Just Liz", "Bootle Saddles" and then the highly successful "Brush Strokes".
 He began starting to get more work as a screenwriter when he teamed up with Tony Millan.
 The two of them wrote screenplays for a number of different shows, as well as their own series.

 In the early 1980s Walling teamed up with session bass player Mo Foster for various comedy music projects, with Walling writing the lyrics and Foster writing the music and producing the resulting songs.